Bushfire preparation for construction businesses

 - Consider the viability of your business – should you rebuild or exit your business?

-- Work with your accountant, lawyer or advisors on credit and repayment plans.
+- Work with your accountant, lawyer or advisers on credit and repayment plans.

 - Speak to a free financial counsellor on 1800 007 007 or rural financial counsellor on 1300 771 741 if you need assistance.